ThePrez/ServiceCommander-IBMi/README.md

 ##### Deprecated fields

-- `check_alive_criteria`: (Deprecated)The criteria used when checking whether the service is alive or not.
+- `check_alive_criteria`: The criteria used when checking whether the service is alive or not.
 If `check_alive` is set to "port", this is expected to be a port number.
 If `check_alive` is set to "jobname", this is expect to be be a job name, either in the format "jobname" or "subsystem/jobname".
 It can also be specified in `PGM-____` format to check for jobs running a certain program from the main thread.
 This field is deprecated.
 As of v1.0.0, the `check_alive` field handles both port numbers and job names (or a list containing both).

 #### YAML file example